All children need limits to feel safe. Discipline is an important and effective tool.

 Tell them what they should do instead of what they shouldn't.
 This is hard to remember when you catch your children using the sofa as a trampoline

 again.
 But rather than telling your children what they did wrong, tell them what they

-should have done.
+should have done instead.
 Here’s an example: “Use the floor for jumping, please.
-The couch
+The

 Set a good example.
 If your children repeatedly see you doing things such as cursing, leaving dirty dishes

 on the table, and name-calling, you will have a harder time getting them to understand